-- (a) This subsection applies to a lot that that is roughly triangular and has frontage on two streets, on a corner. - (b) The lot has a street setback from the street that provides the property's primary access.
-The other frontage has a side street setback. - 1 Under current code, this type of lot would have a rear setback measured from one of the corners other than the corner near the intersection. - (c) The lot has no rear setback. - (d) The lot has an interior side setback from the lot line opposite the road intersections.
+- (a) This subsection applies to a lot that that is roughly triangular and has frontage on two streets, on a corner. - (b) The lot has a street setback from the street that provides the property's primary access. - Under current code, this type of lot would have a rear setback measured from one of the corners other than the corner near the intersection.
+(See definition of "rear lot line.")
+This revision measures setbacks only from the lot lines. - (c) The lot has no rear setback. - (d) The lot has an interior side setback from the lot line opposite the road intersections.

-(4) Flag (or "Panhandled") Lot
+(4) Flag ("Panhandled") Lot and Landlocked Lot

-- (a) This subsection applies to a lot that sits behind another lot and obtains access to the main access road via a narrow access corridor that is a portion of the lot. - (b) The lot does not have a street setback or side street setback. - (c) The lot has a rear setback from the lot line opposite from the access corridor (the pole of the flag). - (d) The lot has interior side setbacks from all other lot lines.
+- (a) This subsection applies to a lot that sits behind another lot and obtains access to the main access road via (a) an access up to 30 ft wide that is a portion of the lot or (b) via an access easement that is not a portion of the lot. - (b) The lot does not have a street setback or side street setback. - (c) The lot has a rear setback from the lot line opposite from the access corridor (the pole of the flag). - (d) The lot has interior side setbacks from all other lot lines.